Grant-Free NOMA-OTFS Paradigm: Enabling Efficient Ubiquitous Access for LEO Satellite Internet-of-Things: Proposed GF-NOMA-OTFS Transmission Paradigm

 \subsubsection{Potentials for LEO-SATs}

-Incorporating the features of LEO-SATs, we illustrate the potentials of OTFS in Fig.~\ref{fig:potentials} and detail them as follows: \begin{itemize} \item \textbf{Beneficial features of TSLs in the DD domain:} Although the high mobility of LEO-SATs results in an extremely short coherence time for TSLs in the TF domain, the stability of the DD domain channels is still liable to maintain.
+Incorporating the features of LEO-SATs, we detail the potentials of OTFS as follows. \begin{itemize} \item \textbf{Beneficial features of TSLs in the DD domain:} Although the high mobility of LEO-SATs results in an extremely short coherence time for TSLs in the TF domain, the stability of the DD domain channels is still liable to maintain.
 This can be interpreted by the fact that their delay and Doppler parameters, which mainly hinge on the relative locations of satellites and IoT terminals, fluctuate more sluggishly compared with the channel gains in the TF domain.
 Besides, distinct from the terrestrial propagation environments, there are fewer scatterers in the TSL and the energy of multipath components (MPCs) could be relatively weak owing to the considerable path loss, both of which could substantially contribute to the sparsity of the TSLs in the DD domain.
-Furthermore, as a result of the relatively high altitude of satellite stations compared with the range of the scatterers located in the vicinity of the terminals, all MPCs for the same terminal undergo almost the identical AoA, and thus the DD domain CIR tend to have the unique Doppler frequency shift for each terminal.
+Furthermore, as a result of the relatively high altitude of satellite stations compared with the range of the scatterers located in the vicinity of the terminals, all MPCs for the same terminal undergo similar AoA, and thus the DD domain CIR tend to be concentrated along the Doppler dimension.
 In short, the TSLs preserve separable, stable, compact, and sparse patterns in the DD domain \cite{OTFS-mag}.